gerwaric/acquisition/README.md

 Windows releases are currently built with:
 - Windows 11
-- Qt Creator 11.0.3 (Community) with Qt 6.5.3 LTS and MSVC 2019 64-bit (for release builds)
+- Qt Creator 13.0.0 (Community) with Qt 6.5.3 LTS and MSVC 2019 64-bit (for release builds)
-- Visual Studio 2019 with Qt Visual Studio Tools 3.0.2 (for editing, debugging, and testing)
+- Visual Studio 2022 with Qt Visual Studio Tools 3.0.2 (for editing, debugging, and testing) and Qt Vs CMake 1.1
 - Inno Setup 6.2.2 (for installer creation)

 **NOTE**: v0.9.9 is the last version of Acquisition that runs on Windows 7 and 8.

 ### Apple macOS

+**NOTE: macOS builds are unavailable because I don't have Apple hardware to build on right now --gerwaric**

 macOS releases are currently built with:
 - macOS Ventura 13.6.1 on Apple M1 silicon